 - Meditation improves sociability.
 Taking time out for yourself is really important but for us to live a full rich life, we need meaningful connections with others.
 Nervousness, anxiety and feeling down or disorientated can play a big role in not wanting to hang out with people.
 Meditation increases our ability to get out there and connect with others as a result of feeling more connected to ourselves and clearer and more confident about what is happening inside us.

 Her passion is to help people grow and discover their own abilities for healing, peace and clarity.
 She has a full-time Healing Arts practice, teaches weekly Yoga classes, holds yearly Wisdom Yoga Retreats, as well as monthly Spirit Circles.
+Creative Reiki Trainings in the Usui tradition are held a few times a year.

 Here are some websites to look at research supporting benefits of meditation: